-This appendix provides a guideline for migrating a Maven repository from Artifactory to Nexus.
+This appendix provides a guideline for migrating a Maven repository from Artifactory to Nexus Repository Manager.

 Now you are ready to take the exported repository and copy it into the newly created storage folder.

 Going back to the user interface, navigate to the repository administration and select the Browse Storage panel.
 Right-click on the root folder of the repository and select Rebuild Metadata first. and as a second step select Update Index.
 Once these tasks are completed, the migrated repository is ready to be used.

 After these task are completed, you will probably want to add the migrated repository to the Public Repositories group or any other group in which you want the migrated repository content to be available.

 If you want to ensure that the repository does not get any further content added, you can set the Deployment Policy to Read Only in the Access Settings of the repository Configuration panel.